snyk/driftctl/README.md

 ## Helping you get started

 We have 30 min slots for 1:1 [tech discussions and overviews](https://calendly.com/stephanejourdan/30min) twice a day to help you get started and collect users feedback.

-:warning: ** No sales involved **: You will deal with a technical team member of the project.

 Feel free to book a slot.